manimino/ducks/filterbox/frozen/how_it_works.md

 }

 class MutableAttrIndex:
-    # maps the values for an attribute to object array indices
+    # maps the values for an attribute to object array indexes

     val_arr = np.array(attribute value for each object)  # sorted by value
     obj_idx_arr = np.array(index in obj array for each object)  # sorted by value

     # tree stores values for which there are many matching objects
     tree = BTree({
-        val1: np.array(sorted_obj_arr_indices),
+        val1: np.array(sorted_obj_arr_indexes),
-        val2: np.array(sorted_obj_arr_indices)
+        val2: np.array(sorted_obj_arr_indexes)
     })
 ```

 Rather than having a dict lookup for object id -> object, we just store the objects in an array.
 Instead of
-object IDs, we can use indices into that array.
-Handily, the indices can be `int32` if there are less than a few
+object IDs, we can use indexes into that array.
+Handily, the indexes can be `int32` if there are less than a few
 billion objects, which is usually the case. `int32` operations are a little faster than `int64`, in addition to being
 more RAM-efficient.